davar-playgrounds/vagrant-oracle-cloud-insfrastructure/MySQL_Support_Exercise/Responses.md

 					ulimit -n #show number of file descriptors, aka nofile, afforded the user
 					```

-				1. Per-user limits e.g. noproc and nofile are set in [/etc/security/limits.conf and /etc/security/limits.d/*.conf](https://www.unix.com/man-page/centos/7/limits.conf/), and enforced by [PAM](https://www.unix.com/man-page/centos/5/pam/).
+				1. Per-user limits e.g. [noproc (maximum number of processes) and nofile (maximum number of open files)](http://linux-pam.org/Linux-PAM-html/sag-pam_limits.html) are set in [/etc/security/limits.conf and /etc/security/limits.d/*.conf](https://www.unix.com/man-page/centos/7/limits.conf/), and enforced by [PAM](https://www.unix.com/man-page/centos/5/pam/).
-				1. System-level limits can be seen by running [sysctl](https://www.unix.com/man-page/centos/7/sysctl/), and are set in [/etc/sysctl.conf](https://www.unix.com/man-page/centos/5/sysctl.conf/).
+				1. Corresponding system-level limits can be seen by running [sysctl](https://www.unix.com/man-page/centos/7/sysctl/), and are set in [/etc/sysctl.conf](https://www.unix.com/man-page/centos/5/sysctl.conf/).
 				1. Changes to /etc/security/limits.conf, /etc/security/limits.d/*.conf, and /etc/sysctl.conf require a reboot to take effect.
 Log out and back in before rebooting so the shell will have the new limits when the reboot operation is initiated.
 				1. __Important!__: Services that are started by Systemd do not use PAM for login, so the limits in /etc/security/limits.conf and /etc/security/limits.d/\*.conf are ignored in that case!
-					1. Hence, to modify a resource limit for mysql as a Systemd service, define the limit in the Systemd service definition file for mysqld, /usr/lib/systemd/system/mysqld.service, _in addition to setting it in /etc/security/limits.conf and /etc/security/limits.d/*.conf_.
-					1. Add line(s) for the limit(s) to the [Service] section of the service definition for mysqld, e.g.
+					1. Hence, to modify a user-level limit for mysql running as a Systemd service, define the limit in the Systemd service definition file for mysqld, /usr/lib/systemd/system/mysqld.service, _in addition to setting it in /etc/security/limits.conf and /etc/security/limits.d/*.conf_: add line(s) for the limit(s) to the [Service] section, e.g.

 						```
 						...